ellx-hub/docs/index.md

 ### Layouts

 Layouts are the *"skin"* of your application.
-Build an interactive storybook, documentation, or a dashboard for your project, using a simple classical markdown syntax.
+Build an interactive storybook, documentation, or a dashboard for your project, using simple classical markdown syntax.

 Ellx uses [remark](https://github.com/remarkjs/remark) to render markdown.

 #### Reactive expressions

-Ellx layouts parse expressions between curly braces `{ [node =] expr }` as a reactive formulas, in exactly the same way as formulas on the spreadsheet, e.g.
+Ellx layouts parse expressions between curly braces `{ [node =] expr }` as reactive formulas, in exactly the same way as formulas on the spreadsheet, e.g.

 ```
 My IP address is { myIp = fetch('https://ipinfo.io/ip').text().trim() }